joemarshall/grovepi-emulator/readme.txt

 things you can just use a generic digital or analog sensor, so you don't need to add a new component.

+It allows you to replay data from a CSV file (which you could output from your code on a real GrovePI board, or make up in Excel.)
+For CSV files, make sure you have one column that has timestamps Python format (Unix time but floating point), ie. you save the value output by time.time()

 See here for details of the GrovePI board. http://www.dexterindustries.com/grovepi/